devvratmiglani/InstantFTP_PY/README.md

 ```sh
 ftpy
 ```
-It will share the current folder of the session on your local network
+It will share the current folder of the session on your local network.

 ### Bug
-QR is Displayed as blank in some terminals including windows, it can be fixed by running script as unbuffered, pip package might not do that but it could be done by compiling to executable as shown in [InstantFTP](https://github.com/devvratmiglani/InstantFTP), to be noted it should work fine on linux as tested, due to the fact shebang works on linux
+QR is Displayed as blank in some terminals including windows, it can be fixed by running script as unbuffered, pip package might not do that but it could be done by compiling to executable as shown in [InstantFTP](https://github.com/devvratmiglani/InstantFTP), to be noted it should work fine on linux as tested, due to the fact shebang works on linux.